Insights·longevity

 For context: the average ApoB in a Western adult male is approximately 90–110 mg/dL.
 Most men have significant room to reduce their atherogenic particle burden.

-Lp(a) deserves separate mention: it is a genetically determined lipoprotein that is also counted in ApoB.
-If your Lp(a) is elevated (>30–50 mg/dL depending on the assay), your cardiovascular risk is meaningfully higher and the Lp(a) itself should be tracked separately, as it requires specific interventions (PCSK9 inhibitors or emerging RNA therapies).
+Lp(a) deserves separate mention.
+It is a genetically determined lipoprotein, also counted in ApoB.
+If your Lp(a) is elevated (>30–50 mg/dL, depending on assay), your cardiovascular risk is meaningfully higher.
+Track Lp(a) separately, since it needs specific interventions (PCSK9 inhibitors or emerging RNA therapies).

 ApoB and Testosterone: A Specific Consideration for Hormone Users

-Exogenous testosterone — whether prescribed TRT or performance-level use — can worsen lipid profiles in a predictable pattern: HDL suppression and, depending on dose and form, changes in LDL particle characteristics.
+Exogenous testosterone — prescribed TRT or performance-level use — can worsen lipid profiles in a predictable pattern.
+The two effects: HDL suppression and, depending on dose and form, changes in LDL particle characteristics.

-The critical issue is that standard lipid panels may appear relatively normal while ApoB has worsened substantially.
-A man on TRT with stable LDL-C may have a meaningfully elevated ApoB due to increased particle density.
+The critical issue: standard lipid panels can look normal while ApoB has worsened substantially.
+A man on TRT with stable LDL-C can have meaningfully elevated ApoB due to higher particle density.

-If you are using any form of exogenous testosterone, ApoB should be part of your monitoring panel — not optional.
-The cardiovascular risk associated with testosterone therapy is dose-dependent and heavily mediated through lipid particle changes that only ApoB captures accurately.
+If you use any form of exogenous testosterone, ApoB belongs on your monitoring panel.
+The cardiovascular risk of testosterone therapy is dose-dependent.
+It is mediated through lipid particle changes that only ApoB captures accurately.

 How to Lower ApoB: What Actually Works